 Mentees are expected to attend these four events:

-The Welcome -- This is held in August (usually Semester 1 Week 2) at the start of the programme year.
+The Welcome dinner -- This is held in January (usually Semester 2 Week 2) at the start of the programme year.
 Mentors and their new Mentees are introduced to each other.
 Mentors are also encouraged to invite their past Mentees to this event.
-2018 dinner will be held on Tuesday, 28 August 2017.

 The Thank you -- This end-of-programme event is held together with The Welcome dinner for the following year.
 It gives Mentees a chance to thank their Mentors and to meet next year's New Mentees.
 Often, experienced Mentors invite their Mentees from past years.

 "Despite my mentor's busy schedule, she was always prompt in replying emails and met with me over meals.
 She even offered me an internship opportunity at the Singapore Tourism Board.
 At the end of this mentorship, I gained more than just career guidance and personal development.
 Mentees should not go into this programme with the mindset of leveraging on their mentors solely but to establish a two-way relationship in order to benefit more from mentorship." - Juvy Pang, Geography Major